aleksandarhorvat/artificial-intelligence-practice/README.md

 This exercise introduces classical machine learning algorithms for classification tasks (0R, logistic regression, Naive Bayes, k-NN, decision tree, random forest) and their implementations in the scikit-learn library.

 ### Exercise 5

+This exercise introduces clustering methods and practical examples using the KMeans algorithm.
+It includes a demonstration notebook that uses the Iris dataset and a homework notebook that works with a synthetic food-preferences dataset.

+### Exercise 6

 This exercise addresses binary classification on the Titanic dataset.
 Topics include preprocessing tabular datasets, train-test splits, k-fold cross-validation, hyperparameter tuning, and model evaluation.